 The next stock market crash could initially bring down all markets, including commodities.
 But any threat of deflation will trigger a massive inflationary response from the Federal Reserve.

 Inflationary assets such as precious metals stand to benefit.
-Gold in particular will also tend attract safe-haven demand and hold up better than risk assets when the “everything bubble” bursts.
+Gold in particular will also tend to attract safe-haven demand and hold up better than risk assets when the “everything bubble” bursts.